Setting up an Alexa white noise routine

 Published 2026-05-18 · 8 min read

-Amazon Echo devices are now in around 65 million U.S. households per Amazon's 2025 published figures, which makes Alexa-based white noise one of the most common ways American families generate sleep sound without buying a dedicated machine.
+With eMarketer estimating roughly 70 million U.S. households used an Amazon Echo in 2025, Alexa-based white noise is one of the most common ways American families generate sleep sound without buying a dedicated machine.
 The good news: Alexa does white noise competently for free, with native sounds in the “Sounds by Amazon” library accessible by voice command alone.
 The trade-offs: spectrum is limited compared to dedicated machines, volume control is coarser, and AAP-compliance configuration takes a couple of extra steps.
 This page walks through native Alexa setup, the top third-party skills, building a sleep routine, and how to lock the volume for nursery use.

 Native Alexa: Sounds by Amazon